Pablodubco/TriviaGame/README.md

-# TRIVIA GAME
+# TIMED QUIZ APP

 A timed quiz "trivia" game constructed with the use of jQuery and timers with multiple configurable properties for the questions, answers, display, and scoring system.
-Allowing to change the theme and the target audience of the quiz.
+This makes it possible to entirely change the theme, purpose, and target audience of the quiz.

 [Try it here](https://pablodubco.github.io/TriviaGame/)